getthecodeoutofit/ChatApp/README.md

-# ChatterBox - Secure Multi-Room Chat Application
+# ChatterBox - Personal Chat Application

 A feature-rich, secure chat application built with Node.js, Socket.IO, and MongoDB.
 ChatterBox allows users to communicate in real-time with end-to-end encryption, user authentication, and multiple chat rooms.